External dependencies

 The example commands use an environment variable

-to refer to the location of the removable storage.
-You must set this variable to the location of the removable storage before running the commands.The commands also use the AC_TOOLS_IMAGE variable to refer to the ac_tools image but this does not require user-editing.
+REMOVABLE_STORAGE_MOUNT_POINTto refer to the location of the removable storage.
+You must set this variable to the location of the removable storage before running the commands.The commands also use the CLIENT_IMAGE variable to refer to the ADT client image but this does not require user-editing.

 The